Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation

-But, is it true that increasing the beam size is all we need to improve the performance of APR?
-We revisit the impact of beam size on the effectiveness of LLM-based APR techniques on larger models (1B-7B parameters).
-Our findings reveal that increasing the beam size boosts the effectiveness of these techniques, but once the beam size is reached a threshold the performance drops significantly due to memory overloads that cause recurring crashes even on state-of-the-art hardware (NVIDIA A100 GPU, equipped with 80 GB of VRAM).
-For instances, state-of-the art LLM-based APR techniques such as InCoder~\cite{jiang2023impact}, CodeGen~\cite{jiang2023impact}, and RepairLLama~\cite{silva2023repairllama} produced between 21\% and 46\% more plausible patches when the beam size was increased from 10 to 25.
+But, \textit{is it true that increasing the beam size is all we need to improve the performance of APR?} We revisit the impact of beam size on the effectiveness of LLM-based APR techniques on larger models (1B-7B parameters).
+Our findings reveal that increasing the beam size boosts the effectiveness of these techniques, but once the beam size reaches a threshold, the performance drops significantly due to memory overloads that cause recurring crashes even on state-of-the-art hardware (NVIDIA A100 GPU, equipped with 80 GB of VRAM).
+For instance, state-of-the-art LLM-based APR techniques generated between 21\% and 46\% more plausible patches when the beam size was increased from 10 to 25.
 Ideally, we expect that further increasing the beam size would lead to better performance of the models for APR.
-However, when beam size is set higher at 50, 100, and 200, our experiments reveal that performance of these models significantly drops.
+However, when the beam size is set higher at 50, 100, and 200, our experiments reveal that the performance of these models drops significantly.

-Our experiments uncover that the above phenomenon is due to the extensive GPU resource consumption, particularly on Video Random Access Memory (VRAM), caused by larger beam sizes.
-Often, upgrading VRAM to accommodate larger beam sizes requires GPU upgrades, which are expensive, and thus this creates a costly trade-off between memory efficiency and the performance of LLM-based APRs.
+Our experiments uncover that the above phenomenon is due to extensive GPU resource consumption, particularly on Video Random Access Memory (VRAM), caused by larger beam sizes.
+Often, upgrading VRAM to accommodate larger beam sizes requires GPU upgrades, which are expensive; thus, this creates a costly trade-off between memory efficiency and the performance of LLM-based APRs.
 For instance, achieving a 46\% performance improvement with InCoder-1B required 58\% more average and 111\% more peak VRAM usage on our dataset.
 Consequently, further performance gains through increasing beam size demand substantial VRAM, often leading to out-of-memory (OOM) crashes even on cutting-edge hardware and thereby unduly reducing the effectiveness of LLM-based APR techniques.
-Our experiments using the NVIDIA A100 GPU, equipped with 80 GB of VRAM, showed that Incoder-6B crashed on nearly 80\% of the evaluated bugs when using a beam size of 200.
+Our experiments using the NVIDIA A100 GPU, equipped with 80 GB of VRAM, showed that InCoder-6B crashed on nearly 80\% of the evaluated bugs when using a beam size of 200.
 This resulted in a 60\% reduction in performance compared to a beam size of 10.
-In summary, we conclude that simply increasing the beam size is not a solution as it comes at the cost of chasing for state-of-the-art hardware.
+In summary, we conclude that simply increasing the beam size is not a solution, as it comes at the cost of chasing after state-of-the-art hardware.